-- Phone the emergency phone for further advice; the emergency phone is held by a member of the frontline staff and is available 24/7. - Consider calling the police on 101, or 999, if it is an emergency, or the person is in immediate danger.
+- Phone the emergency phone for further advice; the emergency phone is held by a frontline employee and is available 24/7 - Consider calling the police on 101, or 999, if it is an emergency, or the person is in immediate danger.
 If they are not in immediate danger, but are at risk and warrant an emergency call, the person must grant permission before you call the police on their behalf.